inetss/django-skeleton/README.md

 ### Local settings

-Settings that are local to the current working environment (e.g. `DATABASES` or `DEBUG`) are placed at `project.settings_local`, which is *.gitignore*'d.
-A sample local settings template is placed at `settings_local.py.sample` for reference.
+Settings that are local to the current working environment (e.g. `DATABASES` or `DEBUG`) are placed at `project.local_settings`, which is *.gitignore*'d.
+A sample local settings template is placed at `local_settings.py.sample` for reference.

 ### Tracking local settings for some environment using Git

-If setup for a specific environment (e.g. the production server) is to be tracked using Git, commit its settings into `project.settings_live`.
+If setup for a specific environment (e.g. the production server) is to be tracked using Git, commit its settings into `project.live_settings`.
 In the target environment, create a symlink:

-`ln -s settings_live.py src/project/settings_local.py`
+`ln -s live_settings.py src/project/local_settings.py`

 ## Initial urlpatterns, model and view